PaddlePaddle/PGL/apps/Graph4KG/examples/REP/README.md

 ## Run REP

-After getting the knowledge embeddings of the entities and relations, we can run REP method.
+After getting the knowledge embeddings of the entities and relations, you can run REP method.
 The main code of REP can be found at `rep.py`.
 For WikiKG90M dataset, you can see [here](https://github.com/PaddlePaddle/PGL/tree/main/examples/kddcup2021/WikiKG90M/post_smoothing).

 Here we give the best REP hyperparameters for different models and datasets.
 |  Dataset   |  Model  | Hyperparameters |